KRnils/RPSLS/README.md

 ## Introduction

 RPSLS is a web application that lets users enjoy a chance-based, single-user game against the computer online.
-RPSLS is based on the legacy (?)
-Rock Paper Scissors with added options.
+RPSLS is based on the classic Rock Paper Scissors with added options.
 Users can pick a card to play it.
 They can do so multiple rounds with the score recorded and displayed.

 ## Design